sep/planet_ex/README.md

 ### Database migrations

-Planet comes with a migration release task.
+PlanetEx comes with a migration release task.

 On the remote server, run `/path/to/release/bin/yourapp migrate []`